opendp/opendp/docs/source/user/constructors/combinators.rst

     >>> meas_fixed_approxDP.map(d_in=1.)
     (13.3861046488579, 1e-08)

-These combinators allow you to convert output distances in terms of ρ-zCDP to ε(δ)-approxDP, and then to (ε, δ)-approxDP.
+These last two combinators allow you to convert output distances in terms of ρ-zCDP to ε(δ)-approxDP, and then to (ε, δ)-approxDP.

 Amplification